AMDESE/sev-tool/readme.md

      ```sh
      $ sudo ./sevtool -h
      ```
-* The --sysinfo flag will display the system information to the user such as: BIOS version, BIOS release date, SMT status, processor frequency, OS, kernel version, Git commit number of the SEV-Tool
+* The --sysinfo flag will display the system information to the user such as: BIOS version, BIOS release date, SMT status, processor frequency, OS, Kernel version, Git commit number of the SEV-Tool, etc
      ```sh
      $ sudo ./sevtool --sysinfo --get_id
      ```